15.8 Summary

 - executing the actual trading, typically with a simple thresholded strategy.

 Statistical arbitrage is the generalization of pairs trading to more than two assets.
-This requires a more sophisticated multivariate modeling of the assets (VECM modeling) to discover the cointegration relationships.
+This requires more sophisticated multivariate modeling of the assets (VECM modeling) to discover the cointegration relationships.